-We work closely with faculty, students and staff to advance, educate, promote and direct digital learning offerings and services on campus, and beyond.
+We work closely with faculty, students and staff to advance, educate, promote and direct digital and extended learning offerings and services on campus, and beyond.

 Integrity: We do what we say we will do.